new rules of golf for 2019

 the most IMportant Changes

-- SEARCH TIME - This is reduced from five minutes to three minutes.
+- SEARCH TIME - This is now limited to three minutes.
 Of course we still encourage players to call following groups through if they're looking for a ball.

 - BALL MOVED DURING SEARCH - This used to incur a penalty, but not under the new rules.
-Simply replace the ball and play the stroke.
+Replace the ball, replicating the lie and play the stroke.

 - EMBEDDED BALL - Previously a ball had to be on the fairway for free relief to be obtained.
-Now relief can be claimed anywhere through the course.
+Now relief can be claimed anywhere in the general area.

 - MEASURING A DROP - You should use the longest club in your bag with the exception of your putter.